YogyaAgarwal/Digital-Lost-Found/README.md

 ---

-## ✅ Features
+## Features

-- 🔍 *Search Lost & Found Items*
+- Search Lost & Found Items
   - Case-insensitive keyword search
   - Prints full matched record block

-- 📝 *Report Lost Item*
+- Report Lost and Found Item
   - User-friendly form for entering item details
   - 10-digit mobile number validation
   - Preview before submission

-- 📦 *Report Found Item*
+  - Data stored in lost_items.txt file

-  - Enter details of found item with review option
+- View Lost Items
-  - Data stored in file
+  - Displays a list of found items with all details.

-- 👁 *View Found Items*
+- View Found Items
-  - Displays a list of found items with brief details
+  - Displays a list of found items with limited details(only item name, location and date of finding) so that anybody can not claim for that item without proper proof.

-- 🔗 *Auto-Matching Logic*
+- Auto-Matching Logic
   - After reporting, system tries to find a match in the opposite category (lost/found)

-- 🗃 *File Handling*
+- File Handling
   - All data stored in external .txt files
   - Supports reading and appending

-- 📋 *Main Menu System*
+- Main Menu System
   - Easy navigation between features
   - Loop until user exits
   - Waits for "Enter" key to continue after each operation

 ---

-## 💻 How It Works
+## How It Works

 1. On running the program, user is presented with a menu:
     - Report Lost Item